tux-rampage/rampage-php/README.md

 * Skeleton generator

+## Documentation

+The Documentation can be found on [readthedocs.org](http://rampage-php.readthedocs.org/).

 ## License

 This framework is licensed under the terms of the GNU General Public License v3 You can view the license terms in the LICENSE.md file or under [http://www.gnu.org/licenses/gpl-3.0-standalone.html](http://www.gnu.org/licenses/gpl-3.0-standalone.html)

 ## Business Support